Bethells Bridge

-Bethells Bridge, a swing bridge on the Driffield Navigation in the East Riding of Yorkshire, England.
+The Bethells Bridge is a swing bridge on the Driffield Navigation in the East Riding of Yorkshire, England.
 The bridge was built to access land cut off after a new section of canal was made.
 It is now home to many boat moorings, and popular with fishermen.

 Location

 Bethells Bridge is located near the small hamlet of Hempholme.
 It crosses the Driffield Navigation between Struncheon Hill Lock to the south, and Emmotland to the north.
 A small lane from Brandesburton, passing through Burshill serves as the only public access to the bridge.